tristanseifert/VariablePSU/README.md

 VariablePSU
 ===========

-A simple variable power supply.
+A simple dual-channel variable power supply with lots of lovely features.